 CUA50715 Diploma of Graphic Design

-CUA50715 Diploma of Graphic Design is part of the Visual Arts, Crafts and Design Training Package.
+CUA50715 Diploma of Graphic Design is part of the Creative Arts and Culture Training Package.
 It reflects the role of graphic designers at the beginning of their professional careers.
 Students combine technical, creative and conceptual skills to create designs that meet client requirements and solve a range of visual communication challenges.
-They have a sound understanding of design theory and practice and are able to analyse and synthesise information from a range of sources to generate design solutions.
+They have a sound understanding of design theory and practice and are able to analyse and synthesize information from a range of sources to generate design solutions.
 Graphic designers work in many different commercial and community contexts across both print and digital media.
 At this level, the designer is likely to be working in junior or generalist roles.

 Graphic designers create artwork and text layouts for reproduction in print and electronic media.